hl7au/au-fhir-core/input/pagecontent/general-guidance.md

 Additional terminology rules that cannot be represented using a binding are applied with the [use of invariants](general-guidance.html#use-of-invariants) (e.g. [AU Core Procedure](StructureDefinition-au-core-procedure.html) invariant au-core-pro-01: If a coded body site is provided, at least one coding shall be from SNOMED CT).

-While the work to include a new terminology binding in the underlying AU Base profile is progressing, it can be added temporarily to an AU Core profile directly to support development and testing in a release.
+While the work to include a new terminology binding in the underlying AU Base resource profile is progressing, it can be added temporarily to an AU Core profile directly to support development and testing in a release.

 ##### Use of Invariants
 AU Core resource profiles include invariants when a minimum data quality requirement requires logic that cannot be represented through other profiling techniques (e.g. cardinality or terminology binding).
 These invariants are formally defined using FHIRPath so that the constraint can be computationally evaluated.